Robocup-Lyontech/Robocup-Lyontech.github.io/_posts/2019-11-19-Internship.md

 You will compete with/against world **top-level** teams, work on **most recent technologies**, learn thousands of different things, and in the same time you will not really know if you are playing or working !

-Be part of a team composed of robotics  experts and researchers mainly from CITI LAb.
+Be part of a team composed of robotics  experts and researchers mainly from CITI Lab.
 Inria [Chroma Team](https://team.inria.fr/chroma/)

 ## Internship topic details